- Sermon Notes

 APPL – Satan has been accusing God and calling into question God’s character ever since the Fall.

-- Satan knew if he could get the lie to stick, mankind’s relationship with God would be fractured on multiple
+• Satan knew if he could get the lie about God’s character to stick, mankind’s relationship with God would be fractured on multiple levels.

 B. The Lord will make your path straight

-- Yet it is also a conditional promise, based on trust.
+b.
+But it’s also a conditional promise based on trust.

 2. What does this promise mean?

-- God has our best interests at the center of His heart.
-He wants to bless our lives.
+a.
+It means that God has our best interests at the center of His heart; He wants to bless our lives.

-APPL – God is committed to finish what He has begun in us.
+APPL – God is committed to finish what He started in us.

 Philippians 1:6, For I am confident of this very thing, that He who began a good work in you will perfect it until the day of Christ Jesus.

-APPL – When it comes to trusting God, what level are you at?
+APPL – When it comes to trusting God, where do you stand?